cs50/docs/_pages/games/2018/g/assignments/0/assignment0.md

 use these projects as templates and jumping boards for your own games!

-Of course, the code won't run if you don't have LÖVE2D installed, so we'll have to tackle that in addition to grabbing the code; the course uses version 0.10.2 for its source code, so do just choose appropriate distribution of that version for your system here:
+Of course, the code won't run if you don't have LÖVE2D installed, so we'll have to tackle that in addition to grabbing the code; the course uses version 0.10.2 for its source code, so do just choose the appropriate distribution of that version for your system here:

 [https://bitbucket.org/rude/love/downloads/](https://bitbucket.org/rude/love/downloads/)